 There’s a scenario pet owners in New York City know all too well: leaving your house only to glance behind and see your four-legged friend’s face peeking through the window as you leave.
 For pet owners with certain types of window coverings, frequent trips to the window may mean trouble, as dogs and cats can cause some of the worst and lasting harm to your window treatments.

 So how can you protect against pet damage?
 The easiest way is to install a pet-friendly window treatment that can stand up to even the rowdiest pets.
-Here are some of the best (and worst) window coverings for pet owners throughout NY.
+Here are some of the best (and worst) window coverings for pet owners throughout New York.

 Non Pet-Friendly Window Treatments